LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn1/reading/components/index.md

 }
 ```

-If we have a functional component called `SchnucksInfo` in a separate file within the `components` directory, we have to export it and then import it in `App.js`.
+If we have a functional component called `SchnucksInfo` in a separate file within the `components` directory, we have to export it and then import it in `App.jsx`.

 ```jsx
 function App() {